Skip to main contentSkip Navigation or Skip to Content

 Please consult your admissions office or an academic advisor for more information.

 An academic advisor will determine how your transfer credits may apply to program and degree requirements.
-At TRU, first- and second-year students consult your academic advisor in Enrolment Services.
+If you are a first- or second-year student, consult your academic advisor in Enrolment Services.

-Once students have declared their majors, they consult the program advisors in their department to see how transfer credit may satisfy certain major and degree requirements.
+Once you declare your major, please consult a program advisor in your department to see how transfer credit may fulfil certain major and program requirements.

-It is possible to have transferrable courses that cannot be used toward your program for a variety of reasons, including, residency requirements (see FAQ 8), your specific program/credential requirements, or not meeting the minimum grade requirement.
+It is possible to have transferrable courses that cannot be used toward your program for a variety of reasons, including residency requirements, your specific program requirements, or not meeting the minimum grade requirement.
 Your academic advisor can explain this in greater detail.

-No, grades for transfer courses do not appear on official TRU transcripts because the grades are not calculated into the cumulative GPA displayed at the bottom of the transcript.
+Grades for transfer courses do not appear on official TRU transcripts and are not calculated into the cumulative GPA displayed at the bottom of the transcript.
 In other words, transfer grades are GPA-neutral.

 In myTRU, you will see transfer grades and a transfer average.
 These are in our student record system to facilitate automated prerequisite checking and other functions.

-No, your official transcript and other documents such as course outlines must be accompanied by a translation done by a certified translator.
+Your official transcript and other documents such as course outlines, if the originals are in a language other than English or French, must be accompanied by a translation completed by a certified translator.
 The translator must provide a complete, word-by-word translation, including any information that appears on the reverse side of the documents.
+The translation by the certified translator does not need to be notarized by a lawyer or notary.

 A letter of permission allows a TRU program student to visit another recognized post-secondary institution and take courses that can transfer back to TRU.
 The LOP must be approved by your academic advisor prior to registration.

-Normally, students who visit one of TRU's Study Abroad partner institutions receive TRU credit for their course work at the partner institution instead of transfer credit.
+Normally, if you have attended one of TRU’s Study Abroad partner institutions you will receive TRU credit for course work completed at the partner institution instead of transfer credit.
 This is because tuition is paid to TRU rather than to the host institution.
-Credit earned at the host institution is displayed on the TRU transcript the same way that courses they take at TRU appear.
-The only difference is that students receive a “pass/fail” grade (COM/NCG) for each attempted course rather than a letter grade.
-A COM/NCG grade is GPA-neutral, so does not affect the cumulative GPA on the TRU transcript.
+Credit earned at the host institution is displayed on TRU’s transcript the same way as courses completed at TRU.
+The only difference is that you will receive a “pass/fail” grade (COM/NCG) for each attempted course rather than a TRU letter grade.
+A COM/NCG grade is GPA-neutral and does not affect the cumulative GPA on your TRU transcript.

 If you prefer to take all courses for your program at TRU, regardless of your previous education, send an email to admissions@tru.ca or your academic advisor, and copy transfercredit@tru.ca stating that you are declining transfer credit.

-Transfer credits that have been awarded already are not removed from the record.
+Transfer credits that have been awarded already are not removed from your record.

 If you are currently a TRU student, contact your Academic Advisor.